quintinfsmith/pagan/README.md

  </tr>
 </table>

-## Contribute
+## Contribute or Contact

 Pull requests are welcome but if you're not confident with development, feel free to create an issue

 https://github.com/quintinfsmith/pagan/issues

-You can also email me
+If you have a feature request or any questions, you can also email me

 smith.quintin@protonmail.com